jsalinasf/cheat_sheets/dockerCommands.md

 Control how many resources a container can use
 	docker run --cpus=.5 ubuntu (This container will use up to 50% of the total processing capacity of the docker host) docker run --memory=100m nginx (This container will use up to 100MB of Ram Memory of the docker host)

+## DOCKER Network
+There rae three types of networks on docker:
+*none: containers connnected to this network will run in an isolated network.They can not be reached from the outside *bridge: It is a network that can be accessed from the outside using port mapping only.
+Its IP address range will be in the 172.17.x.y, 172.18.x.y range.
+It is the default network.
+All of the containers connected to this netwrok can talk to each other.
+Multiple containers can use the same Port when connected to this network.
+*host: It is the external network of the host.
+Containers connected to this netwrok are reachable from the outside.
+Each container will have its own port.

+List existing networks
+	docker network ls